Help Proposition 47 Benefit Our Communities

 The majority of funds generated from Prop 47 (65%) will be under the control of the Board of State and Community Corrections (BSCC) to fund mental health treatment, substance use treatment, and diversion programs.

 Do you want to get involved in demanding that Prop 47 savings go towards the resources our communities need?
-Contact our Local Advocate Tash Nguyen to get involved: email@example.com.
+Contact our Organizer and Advocate Tash Nguyen to get involved: firstname.lastname@example.org.